-Huntingdon in Huntingdonshire.
+The surname Huntingtan was first found in Huntingdon in Huntingdonshire.
 "This place, called by the Saxons Huntantun, and in the Norman survey Huntersdune, appears to have derived its name from its situation in a tract of country which was anciently an extensive forest abounding with deer, and well suited for the purposes of the chase.
-A castle was built here in 917, by Edward the Elder, and enlarged by David, Earl of Huntingdon and King of Scotland."
-CITATION[CLOSE]
+A castle was built here in 917 by Edward the Elder, and enlarged by David, Earl of Huntingdon and King of Scotland."

 Early History of the Huntingtan family

-Another 185 words (13 lines of text) covering the years 1637, 1701, 1683 and 1701 are included under the topic Early Huntingtan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Huntingtan research.
+Another 93 words (7 lines of text) covering the years 1553, 1637, 1701, 1683 and 1701 are included under the topic Early Huntingtan History in all our PDF Extended History products and printed products wherever possible.